Universality in minor-closed graph classes: Preliminaries

 The next lemma (which is well known when $G$ is finite) says that every graph has a `normalised' tree-decomposition.

 \begin{lem} Let $G$ be a graph with treewidth at most $k\in\NN$.
-Then there is a tree $T$ with $V(T)=V(G)$ and there is a tree-decomposition $(B_x:x\in V(T))$ of $G$ with width at most $k$ such that: \begin{itemize} \item $T$ is rooted at some vertex $r$ and $|B_r|=1$, \item for every edge $vw$ of $G$, $v$ is an ancestor of $w$ or $w$ is an ancestor of $v$ in $T$, and \item for every non-root node $w\in V(T)$, if $v$ is the parent of $w$ in $T$, then $|B_w\setminus B_v|=1$. \end{itemize} Moreover, $G$ has a $(k+1)$-colouring such that distinct vertices in the same bag are assigned distinct colours. \end{lem}
+Then for every vertex $r$ in $G$, there is a tree $T$ with $V(T)=V(G)$ and there is a tree-decomposition $(B_x:x\in V(T))$ of $G$ with width at most $k$ such that: \begin{itemize} \item $T$ is rooted at $r$ and $B_r=\{r\}$, \item $v\in B_v$ for each $v\in V(G)$, \item for every edge $vw$ of $G$, $v$ is an ancestor of $w$ or $w$ is an ancestor of $v$ in $T$, and \item for every non-root node $y\in V(T)$, if $x$ is the parent of $y$ in $T$, then $|B_y\setminus B_x|=1$. \end{itemize} Moreover, $G$ has a $(k+1)$-colouring such that distinct vertices in the same bag are assigned distinct colours. \end{lem}